Kyndryl brand standards

 Let’s make them together.

-The Kyndryl Voice test is an easy way to double-check that all four brand voice attributes are coming through in your writing.
+The Kyndryl Voice test is an easy way to double check that all four brand attributes are coming through in your writing.
 As you review your work, check to see if you are able to answer "yes" to at least one of the questions in each quadrant.
 If so, you are good to go!
 If not, it might be time for a rewrite.

 Below, you can download a PDF of writing samples that show the Kyndryl Coaching Voice in action.
 Each page includes a before-and-after example, along with a brief explanation of what changed, why it changed and how each piece reflects our four voice attributes.